 - Don’t plan any travel without reviewing the cancellation policies and buying insurance if necessary

-- Closely monitor your local conditions as well as the conditions at any destination you’re considering
+- Closely monitor your local conditions and regulations, as well as the conditions and regulations of any destination you’re considering

-- If community spread is present, large events are likely to be canceled
+- Large events are likely to be canceled in most countries

 How long is this going to last?

 Unfortunately, we still don’t have a great answer to that.
 On the bright side, new developments could accelerate the end of the pandemic and a return to some semblance of ‘normal.’
 Many countries have begun administering vaccines under emergency use authorizations.
 As of February 8, 2021, the United states has administered 42.4 million vaccines.
 Through continued safety measures and widespread vaccination, we can begin to overcome the challenges of COVID-19.
 It’s a challenging time, but the scientific community is coming together to find solutions that will make a positive difference.

 For more information about COVID-19, explore these resources from the WHO and CDC:

 Or check out our extended coverage of the COVID-19 pandemic:

 - Testing for COVID-19: How it Works